DFE-Digital/teaching-vacancies/documentation/docker.md

 - [Multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/) were introduced in Docker 17.05

-## Docker Hub

-### Docker Hub organisation
+## GitHub Packages (Container registry)

+### GitHub container registry

-The Docker images for Teaching Vacancies are stored in the Docker Hub organisation [dfedigital](https://hub.docker.com/u/dfedigital).
+The Docker images for Teaching Vacancies are stored in the GitHub's container registry [https://github.com/DFE-Digital/teaching-vacancies/](https://github.com/DFE-Digital/teaching-vacancies/pkgs/container/teaching-vacancies).

-### Docker Hub team

-The Docker Hub team [teacherservices](https://hub.docker.com/orgs/dfedigital/teams/teacherservices) has multiple members, (~35 in October 2020), each of which is a Docker Hub user.

-### Docker Hub rate limiting

-On 2 November 2020, Docker introduced [rate limits](https://www.docker.com/increase-rate-limits).
-> Anonymous and Free Docker Hub users are limited to 100 and 200 container image pull requests per six hours.
-> Docker Pro and Docker Team accounts continue to have unlimited access to pull container images from Docker Hub.

-Therefore we need to log in with Docker Team accounts.
-### Docker Hub users
+### GitHub Packages users

 #### Individual end-user

-To use `docker` commands, either directly, or through the abstraction of the Makefile, you must first be logged in as a Docker user.
+To use `docker` commands, either directly, or through the abstraction of the Makefile, you must first be logged in as a GitHub user.

-- You will require write access to Docker Hub [dfedigital/teaching-vacancies](https://hub.docker.com/r/dfedigital/teaching-vacancies) repository.
+- You will require write access to GitHub packages [https://github.com/DFE-Digital/teaching-vacancies/](https://github.com/DFE-Digital/teaching-vacancies/pkgs/container/teaching-vacancies) repository.
 Ask in #digital-tools-support should you require it.
-- Log in to Docker Hub (with `docker login`)
+- Log in to Log in to Github Packages (with `docker login ghcr.io -u USERNAME` - use PAT token as passoword)

-#### The `teachingjobs` user:
+#### The `twd-tv-ci` user:
 - is used as a service account, by GitHub Actions to pull and/or push images.
-- is registered with the email address `teachingjobs@digital.education.gov.uk`
+- is registered with the email address `twd-tv-ci@digital.education.gov.uk`

-Credentials for `teachingjobs` for pulling images
+Credentials for `twd-tv-ci` for pulling images
 - are held in [AWS Parameter Store](https://eu-west-2.console.aws.amazon.com/systems-manager/parameters/?region=eu-west-2&tab=Table), per-environment e.g. `/teaching-vacancies/dev/infra/secrets` as a pair of YAML lines:
 ```
-docker_password: NotARealPa$5w0rd
-docker_username: username
+github_packages_username: NotARealUserName
+github_packages_token: NotRealToken
 ```
 These are used within the Gov.UK PaaS web app and worker app [terraform](../terraform/app/modules/paas/main.tf), like so:
 ```